Karen Nevins, M.A. in Performance

 Biography

-A mezzo-soprano/alto soloist since 1985, Karen has soloed with church, community, and university choirs.
-In 1992, Karen placed in both State and Great Lakes Regional N.A.T.S. competitions and currently serves as Treasure of N.A.T.S.-Michigan.
-As an undergraduate student at E.M.U., she won the 1992 Voice Area Concerto Competition and soloed regularly with E.M.U ensembles and Opera Workshops throughout her undergraduate and graduate studies.
+A mezzo-soprano/alto soloist since 1985, Karen soloed with church, community, and university choirs.
+Karen performed in the Ann Arbor Symphony Chorus for performances of Beethoven's Ninth Symphony, concert performance of Mozart's "Cosi Fan Tutti" and in a 2014 performance of Bernstein's "Chichester Psalms."
+In her own collegiate solo performances, Karen has won recognition in both State and Great Lakes Regional N.A.T.S. competitions.
+She served four years as Treasure of N.A.T.S.-Michigan.
+As an undergrad and graduate student at E.M.U., she soloed regularly with E.M.U. ensembles and Opera Workshops and she won the 1992 Voice Area Concerto Competition.
 In 1997, she soloed in Carnegie Hall under the direction of Dr. Leonard Riccinto and Sir David Willcocks.
-Today she performs oratorio and opera throughout southeast Michigan.
+In later years she performed oratorio and opera throughout southeast Michigan and performed for family life events.

-In 2001, Karen became the founding director of the adult auditioned Carillon Women's Chorale, hosted at Washtenaw Community College as part of their Lifetime Learning Program.
-With an aversion for the vast array of wonderful treble choir literature available, Karen performed extensive research of the composers and young women musicians of the Venetian Ospedali of Venice, Italy.
-This research inspired Karen to perform her 2002 E.M.U.
-Masters Degree recital with Carillon Women's Chorale and Lincoln's Split Dimensions in an antiphonal setting of Nicholai Porpora's Magnificat with orchestra.
+In 2001, Karen became the founding director of the adult auditioned Carillon Women's Chorale.
+With an aversion for the vast array of wonderful treble choir literature composed for women.
+Karen's extensive research pertaining to the young virtuoso female musicians of the Venetian Ospedali, inspired her to perform her 2002 EMU Masters Degree recital with Carillon women's Chorale and Lincoln's Split Dimensions, providing an antiphonal setting of Nicholai Porpora's Magnificat with orchestra.

-In 1999-2001, Karen was invited to serve on the A.C.D.A.-Michigan Board as Repertoire and Standards Chair for Women's Choirs.
-Since 2001, she served on the Executive Board as Secretary and has provided articles and book reviews for publication in the Bella Voce journal.
-She served on five A.C.D.A.-Michigan Fall Convention committees.
-Karen is a native of Blissfield where she and her husband, Ken, raised their three grown children, Christopher, Dana Patrick, and Heather.
-Today, precious moments are spent making memories with their married children and seven lovely and most gifted grandchildren.
+Karen has served the A.C.D.A.-Michigan board from 1999-present, filling such positions as Repertoire and Standards Chair for Women's Choirs, Secretary (8 years), Newsletter Editor, Website Chair and Historian.
+She had several articles published in the A.C.D.A.
+Bella Voce newsletter.
+She was awarded the 2016 Maynard Klein Award in recognition for her service to A.C.D.A.-Michigan and for her service to Choral Music in Michigan.
+A native of Blissfield, Karen and her husband, Ken, raised their three grown children, Christopher, Dana Patrick, and Heather.
+Today, precious moments are spent making memories with their married children and ten lovely and most gifted grandchildren.